IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Capitalism did not defeat communism because capitalism was more ethical, because individual liberties are sacred or because God was angry with the heathen communists.
 Rather, capitalism won the Cold War because distributed data processing works better than centralised data processing, at least in periods of accelerating technological change.
 The central committee of the Communist Party just could not deal with the rapidly changing world of the late twentieth century.
 When all data is accumulated in one secret bunker, and all important decisions are taken by a group of elderly apparatchiks, they can produce nuclear bombs by the cartload, but not an Apple or a Wikipedia.”

 >“Today more than ninety per cent of all large animals are domesticated.
 Consider the chicken, for example.
 Ten thousand years ago it was a rare bird confined to small niches of South Asia.
 Today billions of chickens live on almost every continent and island, bar Antarctica.
 The domesticated chicken is probably the most widespread bird in the annals of planet Earth.
 If you measure success in terms of numbers, chickens, cows and pigs are the most successful animals ever.
-Alas, domesticated species paid for their unparalleled collective success with unprecedented individual suffering.”
+Alas, **domesticated species paid for their unparalleled collective success with unprecedented individual suffering**.”

->“Yet from the viewpoint of the herd, rather than that of the shepherd, it’s hard to avoid the impression that for the vast majority of domesticated animals, the Agricultural Revolution was a terrible catastrophe.
+>“Yet from the viewpoint of the herd, rather than that of the shepherd, it’s hard to avoid the impression that **for the vast majority of domesticated animals, the Agricultural Revolution was a terrible catastrophe**.
 Their evolutionary ‘success’ is meaningless.
 A rare wild rhinoceros on the brink of extinction is probably more satisfied than a calf who spends its short life inside a tiny box, fattened to produce juicy steaks.
-The contented rhinoceros is no less content for being among the last of its kind.
-The numerical success of the calf’s species is little consolation for the suffering the individual endures.”
+The contented rhinoceros is no less content for being among the last of its kind. **The numerical success of the calf’s species is little consolation for the suffering the individual endures**.”

 ― <a href="https://en.wikipedia.org/wiki/Yuval_Noah_Harari" target="_blank">Yuval Noah Harari</a>

 #### Veganism

->“Our study [China–Cornell–Oxford Project: The Most Comprehensive Study of Nutrition Ever Conducted] suggests that the closer one approaches a total plant food diet, the greater the health benefit. … It turns out that animal protein, when consumed, exhibits a variety of undesirable health effects.
+>“Our study [China–Cornell–Oxford Project: The Most Comprehensive Study of Nutrition Ever Conducted] suggests that **the closer one approaches a total plant food diet, the greater the health benefit**. … It turns out that animal protein, when consumed, exhibits a variety of undesirable health effects.
 Whether it is the immune system, various enzyme systems, the uptake of carcinogens into the cells, or hormonal activities, animal protein generally only causes mischief.
 High fat intake still can be a problem, and we ought not to be consuming such high-fat diets.
 But I suggest that animal protein is more problematic in this whole diet/disease relationship than is total fat.”

 ― <a href="https://en.wikipedia.org/wiki/T._Colin_Campbell" target="_blank">T. Colin Campbell</a><span style="color:Chartreuse">(biochemist who specializes in the effect of nutrition on long-term health)</span>